schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Essential Trilogy

-A cost estimator tames a employed bicycle at a foyer.
+A cost estimator tames an employed bicycle at a foyer.

 ## Processor